-Overall this leaves us with an excellent Strat similar to an American, but for a little more than half the price.
+Overall, this leaves us with an excellent Strat similar to an American but for a fraction of the price.

 You can check out an in-depth overview of how the American Strat compares to the MIM Strat in build, quality, and sound in this review.